intellead/intellead-normalization/DOCUMENTATION.md

 Intellead Normalization aims to receive the data in json format and return data normalized to be used by intellead-classification and intellead-connector.

 ## Instalation
-intellead-normalization is a very smaller component that provide a simple way to receive data, store and retrieval.
-This way you do not need to install any other components for this to work.

 #### Config vars
 The application uses a postgres database to store the dataset.